The Stages of Breast Cancer

-There are many ways that breast cancer can develop, but most of the time it starts in the breast ducts.
+There are many ways that breast cancer can develop but most of the time it starts in the breast ducts.

-Once the cancer has entered the lymphatic system, it can and usually does spread to other areas of the body.
+Once the cancer enters the lymphatic system, it can and usually does spread to other areas of the body.
 Sometimes this is called ‘distant metastasis’.

 Not all breast cancers spread first to the axillary lymph nodes and then to the rest of the body.
-If the breast tumor is located near the nipple, the cancer may spread first to the ‘internal mammary nodes’ beneath the sternum.
+If the breast tumor occurs near the nipple, the cancer may spread first to the ‘internal mammary nodes’ beneath the sternum.
 And in some cases the breast cancer can spread via the bloodstream without involving the lymphatic system.

 If a breast cancer spreads beyond the breast, 25% of the time it goes into bones first.

 With an ‘osteolytic‘ metastasis, the cancer kind of ‘eats away’ at the bone, creating ‘holes’.

-With an ‘osteoblastic‘ bone metastasis the bone mineral density is actually increased, but this can cause the bones to fracture more easily.
+With an ‘osteoblastic‘ bone metastasis, the bone mineral density actually increases, but this can cause the bones to fracture more easily.
 This requires a little more explanation.
 Breast cancer metastases tend to be lytic when they are untreated, and then they become densely sclerotic as they respond to treatment.

 About those lymph nodes.